noorykim/sas-generate-shift-table/README.md

-# Generating a shift from baseline table using multidimensional arrays and PROC FCMP
+# Generating a shift from baseline table

-## Abstract
+## Intro
 A shift from baseline table, also known as a shift table, is an n-by-n matrix in which the row and column positions correspond respectively to a category before and after a time point and/or treatment.

-This paper will discuss (1) a way to tally the count data for a shift table using a multidimensional array and (2) a way to calculate percentages for a shift table using matrix operations built into the SAS Function Compiler (PROC FCMP), which (unlike PROC IML) is part of Base SAS.
+The code below generates a shift table by (1) tallying the count data using a multidimensional array and (2) calculating percentages for a shift table using matrix operations built into the SAS Function Compiler (PROC FCMP).
+Unlike PROC IML, PROC FCMP is part of Base SAS.

 ## Illustration: Code for a 4x4 table